MohdYasser1/linkedin-customized-messages-generator/PRIVACY_POLICY.md

 ## Data Retention

 - The Extension does not persistently store your API key or page content on our servers beyond what is necessary to process your request.
-Any server-side transient processing or logging will be minimized and purged within a reasonable period.
-We do not sell your information.
+- Server-side processing is transient: data is processed in memory and not permanently stored in databases or logs.
+- Any temporary logs needed for debugging are automatically purged within 24 hours.
+- We do not sell, share with advertisers, or use your data for any purpose other than fulfilling your message generation requests.
+- We do not use your data to train AI models or for analytics beyond basic service operation metrics.

 ## Sharing

-- We do not share your information with third parties except the backend AI service used to fulfill your requests.
+- We do not share your information with third parties except our backend AI service (hosted on Hugging Face Spaces) used to fulfill your message generation requests.
+- The backend AI service may call Google's Generative Language API (Gemini) using your provided API key to process requests.
+- We do not sell your data to advertisers, data brokers, or any other third parties.
+- We do not use your data for purposes unrelated to the extension's core functionality (generating personalized LinkedIn message drafts).

 ## Security